pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgets.rst

   as :py:mod:`XPLMDisplay` windows.

-.. py:function:: createWidget(left, top, right, bottom, visible, descriptor, isRoot, container, class)
+.. py:function:: createWidget(left, top, right, bottom, visible, descriptor, isRoot, container, widgetClass)

     This function creates a new widget and returns the new widget's ``widgetID`` to you.
     If the widget creation fails for some reason, it returns None.
-Widget creation will fail either if you pass a bad *class* ID or if there is not adequate memory.
+Widget creation will fail either if you pass a bad *widgetClass* ID or if there is not adequate memory.

     *left*, *top*, *right*, *bottom* are global screen coordinates (**not relative to container widget**).